How to fix a broken iPhone speaker

 Your iPhone speaker is one of the most fragile components of your device, which means it's prone to damage.
 If you struggle to hear calls clearly, notice static or crackling noises, or experience sound quality issues, you likely have a problem with your iPhone speaker.

-There are many reasons your phone's speaker may be having issues, but here are some common causes behind iPhone speaker glitches:
+There are many reasons your phone's speaker may be having issues, but here are some common causes behind a broken iPhone speaker:

 How to fix your broken iPhone speaker